top of page

 The verb 'restrict' finds its origins in the Latin word 'restrictus,' which is the past participle of the verb 'restringere.'
 'Restrictus' is a combination of 're-' (meaning 'back' or 'again') and 'stringere' (meaning 'to bind' or 'to draw tight').
 Therefore, the etymology of 'restrict' shares a common root with 'restrained.'
 It conveys the idea of binding or drawing tight, but in the context of 'restrict,' it emphasizes the imposition of limits or confinements, as if tightening the boundaries around something or someone.
 This etymology reflects the core meaning of the verb 'restrict' in contemporary English, which is to limit, confine, or impose limitations or regulations on something or someone.

-Find the meaning of restrict
+Quiz: Find the meaning of the verb restrict:

 Try Again!